OpenIotNetwork/ic880a-setup-scripts/README.md

 # OpenIoT Gateway Installation Scripts

 ## Purpose ##
-The purpose of this project is to support the installation of ic880a based Raspberry PI TTN gateways for the community OpenIoT.
+The purpose of this project is to support the installation of ic880a based Raspberry Pi TTN gateways for the community OpenIoT.

 This has been done for:
 * OpenIoT community - https://www.openiot.network